mirlabraga/has/README.md

  ● Store new Patient information in your selected database ● For the UI you can use the screens provided below for inspiration

+## Features for implematations

+ ● Fix layouts of user's screens
+ ● Add erros's message
+ ● Add Table Paginations on List of Hospitals
+ ● Fix tests
+ ● Created generic component of the List (ListOfHospitalsComponent, ListOfPainComponent, ListOfIllnessComponent)

 ## This repo has 2 applications: